WA-Department-of-Agriculture/soils/README.md

 Introducing {soils}: an R package for all your soil health data visualization and reporting needs. {soils} provides an RStudio project template to generate customized, interactive soil health reports.
+These reports include plots and tables to show how the participant’s results compare to simple averages of results from samples of the same crop, same county, and across the entire project.
+Any scientist leading a soil health survey can use {soils} to create custom reports for all survey participants.
 Democratize your data by giving back to the farmers and land managers who contributed soil samples to your survey project.
-Use {soils} to empower each participant to explore and understand their data.
+Use these reports to empower each participant to explore and better understand their data.

 The [Washington State Department of Agriculture](https://agr.wa.gov/departments/land-and-water/natural-resources/soil-health)